The Best Checking Accounts in North Carolina for 2024

 People who open a checking account at a bank tend to stick with that bank for the long term.

 Changing your checking account can be annoying because you have so many other accounts that interact with it.
-That means that banks are willing to compete to draw in new checking customers, in hope that those customers will use their other services.
+That means that banks are willing to compete to draw in new checking customers, in the hope that those customers will use their other services.

 If you live in North Carolina and want to open a new checking account, we’ll cover the best options available to you.

-Best Checking Accounts from Local North Carolina Banks
+The Best Checking Accounts in North Carolina

 First Citizens Bank

 The First Citizens Bank Free Checking account is exactly what it says on the tin.
 It’s a simple, no-frills account with no monthly fees (with enrollment in paperless statements).